How does Rest Less make money

 European Christmas Markets

 For something festive – and much closer to home – why not think about a European river cruise?
 Cruises along the Danube take you through Germany, Austria, and Hungary.
-You’ll be delivered to the doorstep of many of the continent’s cosiest and most characterful Christmas villages, including the famous Nuremberg Christkindlesmarkt – one of the oldest and most famous Christmas markets in the world.
+You’ll be delivered to the doorstep of many of the continent’s cosiest and most characterful Christmas villages, including the famous Nuremberg Christkindlesmarkt – one of the world’s oldest and most famous Christmas markets.

 If you’re looking forward to the festive season, nothing will make you feel more Christmassy than a winter cruise along a meandering European river.
-It’ll be chilly (it may very well be snowing!) but you can warm up, sip hot spiced gluhwein (mulled wine), and eat traditional lebkuchen (gingerbread).
+It’ll be chilly (maybe even snowing!), but you can warm up with some hot spiced Glühwein (mulled wine) and traditional lebkuchen (gingerbread).
 Or perhaps you’d prefer bratwurst with sauerkraut?
 You’ll also be able to pick up some wonderfully unique Christmas presents from the artisan stalls.

 Check out our list of 11 best Christmas markets to visit in Europe for inspiration.